 Typically, high carat weight diamond rings should cost you an arm and a leg.
 So if it only costs a finger, something’s not quite right.
-Larger diamonds cost a lot because they’re rare: you have to first find and mine a rough diamond without breaking it, then you have to cut and polish it without losing too much off the size.
+Larger diamonds cost a lot because they’re rare: you have to first find and mine a rough diamond without breaking it, then you have to cut and polish it without losing too much of the size.
 Try it yourself… Not easy, is it?

 Cluster rings, on the other hand, are made using dozens of tiny diamonds all clustered together.
-They’re cheaper, because they’re much much easier to make than solitaires.
+They’re cheaper because they’re much much easier to make than solitaires.
 Those tiny diamonds are known as “smalls” in the industry, and they’re often made from the leftovers of bigger diamonds.

 Carat Weight vs Total Carat Weight

-With a solitaire ring, the carat weight refers to the weight of a single stones.
+With a solitaire ring, the carat weight refers to the weight of a single stone.
 In a cluster ring, the carat weight refers to the combined weight of all stones.
 The carat weight of a cluster ring is usually referred to as the Total Carat Weight (or sometimes Guaranteed Carat Weight, which is even more misleading).
 In shops and on websites, you’ll often see this abbreviated to TCW.